 Maine Huts & Trails is truly a year-round destination.
 From the snowiest winter months to long, balmy summer days, there's really never a bad time to experience a Maine backcountry adventure… as long as you plan ahead and come prepared.
 The most popular seasons are summer and winter, when we offer a full-service experience.
 During early spring and late fall, the huts are in 'self-service season.'
 Here's what to expect:

 Spring Self-Service Season

-From late March until early July, each hut is staffed with a volunteer caretaker to keep the systems running; there are no meals provided, and no gear shuttles available, so guests are on their own for all food and gear.
+From late March until late June, each hut is staffed with a volunteer caretaker to keep the systems running; there are no meals provided, and no gear shuttles available, so guests are on their own for all food and gear.
 The rates are much lower, so it's a great time to experience a hut trip on a budget.
-Temps can range anywhere from the single digits or lower in March to the mid 80s in June and July.
+Temps can range anywhere from the single digits or lower in March to the mid 60s in June.

 Summer/Fall Full-Service Season

 The huts come alive from July through October.
 The trail crew will have had all spring to clear away winter debris and freshen up the trails, and new, enthusiastic hut staff are trained and ready to go.
 As an overnight guest, you'll be served three fantastic meals per day (check out sample menus) included with every stay, and have the option of sending your gear up with a gear shuttle for an additional charge.
 Day visitors can buy lunch at the huts on the weekend, including beer and wine.

 The weather from July-August is very pleasant, averaging 65-85°.
 Humidity can be high, and occasional thunderstorms are to be expected, sometimes without much warning.
 It's wise to bring a waterproof layer even when skies look clear.
 The hottest days can get into the nineties, but many trails are along the water, so it's easy to cool off in a cold mountain stream or waterfall.
 Nights are typically in the 50s, so bring a warm layer to wear by the fire pit at night!